Logistics and Sponsor:

 Emergent Re-entry Protocols: Residents will simulate emergent re-entry scenarios requiring rapid plate and wire cutting, focusing on time-sensitive decision-making and operative safety.

-Augmented Reality Integration: Residents will utilize augmented reality tools to visualize underlying thoracic anatomy through the patient’s skin, enhancing their spatial understanding and procedural planning.
+(Optional) Augmented Reality Integration: Residents will utilize augmented reality tools to visualize underlying thoracic anatomy through the patient’s skin, enhancing their spatial understanding and procedural planning.

 Scenario #1: